 Prices shown are general market ranges for San Jose, CA. Always get a written quote before work begins.
 After-hours or emergency calls typically add a service fee of $25-$75.

-Following these steps protects you from common scams and ensures you work with a qualified, licensed professional.
+Following these steps helps you hire with confidence and ensures you work with a qualified, licensed professional.

 Ask for the total estimate including service fee, labor, and any parts before the technician arrives.
 Refuse work if the quote changes significantly on-site.